MozillaFoundation/donate-wagtail/docs/local_dev.md

 ### Project Structure

-All our containers run on Linux.
+All our containers run Linux.

 For local development, we have two Dockerfiles that define our images:
 - `Dockerfile.node`: use a node12 Debian Stretch slim base image from the Docker Hub and install node dependencies.